microsoft/fluentui/packages/tsx-editor/README.md

 ### Typings support

-By default, the editor will load types for React and Fabric.
+By default, the editor will load types for React and UI Fabric.
 It can also be configured to load types for any package.

 ### Delay loading